DemandRush

 DemandRush connects you to vetted customers that are ready to subscribe to products you build.

-Choose a problem below to get started.
+Choose a problem below to get started and sign up for new problem alerts.

+Many podcasts nowadays have annoying ads that interrupt the content - this problem has been solved a long time ago for websites by AdBlock and similar browser plugins.
+I'd like to listen to podcasts without ads.

+My consulting company has a huge problem that people forget what they did last week when they do their time tracking late.
+Also time tracking is just a horrible tedious chore we all hate.
+Today, people do their time tracking by going back through their calendar and emails to remember which portion of the day they were working on which projects.

 We want to replace our accounting and bookkeeping vendor with something simpler and less expensive.
 Currently using inDinero for bookkeeping, taxes, and accounting support.